 The real question is, which derivative to choose?
 There are a gazillion out there.
 I prefer vitamin C derivatives that are well-studied (so many aren’t!) and work at a skin-friendly pH.
 Here are my picks:

-- Magnesium Ascorbyl Phosphate: one of the most studied form of vitamin C, it has a neutral pH.
+- Magnesium Ascorbyl Phosphate: One of the most studied form of vitamin C, it has a neutral pH.
 In plain English, it means it’ll give you the benefits of Vitamin C without the redness and irritation.

 - Mad Hippie Vitamin C Serum ($33.99): The only Vitamin C I recommend to my clients with oily and acne-prone skin, it uses Sodium Ascorbyl Phosphate + vitamin E + ferulic acid to prevent wrinkles, reduce pimples, and brightens your skin tone. and Available at iHerb and Ulta.

 - Peter Thomas Roth Potent C Power Serum ($105.00): I know this is expensive.
 But it’s worth it.
 The serum uses 20% Tetrahexyldecyl Ascorbate + 3% vitamin E + 2% ferulic acid to help you slow down aging and prevent wrinkles.
 It has one of the highest concentrations of these actives you’ll find in skincare products.
-Available at Blue Mercury, Nordstrom, Sephora and Ulta
+Available at Blue Mercury, Nordstrom, and Ulta

 Related: Types Of Vitamin C In Skincare